 It sounds like an interesting idea.
 I know that I’m not a huge fan of getting random notifications to my phone or email like this, but I’m sure that people that like to be encouraged throughout the day would like this.
 If you can select which categories you get sent, that would be cool.

-To see more examples of TipTaps, view this PDF.
+To see more examples of TipTaps, view this .
 If you’d like to sign up, you can subscribe here.
 It definitely looks like a high quality program — I wouldn’t expect anything less from HealthTap.

 February 21, 2013 I Written By